Course Code: GES328

-To enroll in this program, you should have basic knowledge of computer hardware and operating systems—for example, how to power up and log on to a machine, how to use a mouse and keyboard, and basic Microsoft Windows navigation skills.
+There are no prerequisites to enroll in this course, however you should have basic knowledge of computer hardware and operating systems—for example, how to power up and log on to a machine, how to use a mouse and keyboard, and basic Microsoft Windows navigation skills.

-This program is for you if you're interested in pursuing a career in information technology, specifically related to PC technology.
-This program will prepare you obtain a CompTIA A+ Certification designation.
+This course is for you if you're interested in pursuing a career in information technology, specifically related to PC technology.
+This course will prepare you obtain a CompTIA A+ Certification designation.

-You will receive a copy of A+ Guide to IT Technical Support, Ninth Edition, upon registration.
+Upon registration, you will receive a copy of A+ Guide to IT Technical Support, Ninth Edition.

-Upon successful completion of the program, you will be awarded a certificate of completion.
-In addition, you will receive exam vouchers for the CompTIA 220-901 and 220-902 exams after successful completion of the program and financial obligation.
+Upon successful completion of the course, you will be awarded a certificate of completion.
+In addition, you will receive exam vouchers for the CompTIA 220-901 and 220-902 exams after successful completion of the course and financial obligation.

 The majority of labs can be done using the online lab system.
 A lab scheduling link is included.